 Many of us can trace at least one of our impulse buys to a stressful moment or event.
 A deployment can be that trigger.

 Deployment can be daunting from a financial perspective.
 But like any lifestyle change, preparation is the key to success.
-Read on for advice on how to ready your finances for the challenges of deployment.
+Read on for advice on how to prepare your finances for the challenges of deployment.

 Create a deployment budget.

 Service members typically earn more money during deployments.
 First, there's the Family Separation Allowance, which is paid when a military member has to be away for more than 30 continuous days.
+Then there's Hostile Fire Pay, which is paid to military members deployed to a combat zone.
+On top of that, any form of military pay earned while on deployment in a combat zone is generally excluded from federal income tax.
+You can get a good estimate of how much extra you could be receiving by using USAA's deployment pay calculator.

 But just because you're making more money doesn't mean you'll have a budget surplus.
 Often, military families move closer to their extended families for added support during long deployments.
 Maintaining two households brings additional expenses.